-In the course of a military action in Gaza in July 2014, Israel’s armed forces killed, among others, members of the German-Palestinian Kilani family – a father, mother and their five children aged 4 to 12 years old.
-Israeli legal authorities so far have refused to investigate the case of the Kilani family.
+In the summer of 2014, Israel’s armed forces bombed targets in Gaza, killing, among others, members of the German-Palestinian Kilani family – a father, mother and their five children between the ages of 4 and 12 years old.

-German citizen Ibrahim Kilani, his wife Taghreed and their five children had fled to the center of Gaza City after leaflets were dropped informing them of planned Israeli airstrikes in their home area of Beit Lahia in the Gaza strip.
-In summer 2014, Beit Lahia was one of the targets of the military operation “Protective Edge,” an operation between 8 July and 26 August 2014 during which Israeli armed forces conducted airstrikes in the Gaza strip.
-In the course of these strikes, civilian facilities and houses were destroyed and heavily damaged and hundreds of civilians were killed.
+Ibrahim Kilani and his five children had fled with the mother Taghreed to the center of Gaza City after Israeli forces ordered them to leave their home in Beit Lahia in the Gaza Strip.
+The reason: Beit Lahia was one of the targets in the military operation “Protective Edge,” an operation carried out between 8 July and 26 August 2014 during which Israeli armed forces conducted airstrikes on targets in the Gaza strip.
+During the bombardment, civilian infrastructure and houses were destroyed or heavily damaged, while hundreds of civilians were killed.

 The most important questions and answers about the Kilani case.